pruizlezcano/gh-autoupdater/README.md

 - `ignore: ['.git',...]` - An array of files for not copiyng when updating.
 - `testing: false` - If true, copy update inside ./testing folder.
 - `dev: false` - If true, ignore the update.
+- `token: 123456...` - If you are using a private repository you should use a personal access token for downloading it

 This values are the default values